dapr/docs/howto/authorization-with-oauth/README.md

 ## Accessing the access token

+### Authorization Code Grant

-Once everything is in place, whenever a client tries to invoke an API method through Dapr sidecar (such as calling the *v1.0/invoke/* endpoint), it will be reidrected to the authorization's consent page if an access token is not found.
+Once everything is in place, whenever a client tries to invoke an API method through Dapr sidecar (such as calling the *v1.0/invoke/* endpoint), it will be redirected to the authorization's consent page if an access token is not found.
 Otherwise, the access token is written to the **authHeaderName** header and made available to the app code.

+### Client Credentials Grant

+Once everything is in place, whenever a client tries to invoke an API method through Dapr sidecar (such as calling the *v1.0/invoke/* endpoint), it will retrieve a new access token if an existing valid one is not found.
+The access token is written to the **headerName** header and made available to the app code.
+In that way the app can forward the token in the authorization header in calls towards the external API requesting that token.